thacherT1D/webdevstuff/Design/User_Interface_Design.desc.md

 ![Responsive User Interface Design](http://www.webfuel.com/blog/responsive-design-1.png)

-Simple is better.
-A good interface is essentially invisible to the user, in the way that the user doesn't have to waste time searching for controls or dealing with unhelpful error messages.
+With UI design, simplicity and clarity are paramount.
+A good interface is invisible to the user.
+In other words, a good interface doesn't waste the user's time by searching for controls or dealing with unhelpful error messages.
+Likewise, good interfaces maintain consistency and predictability.
+All user interactions are evaluated not only on their efficiency by also the satisfaction gained by the user while performing the task.

-Maintaining consistency and predictability for any given user will increase overall task completion, satisfaction, and efficiency.
+### Exercise

-> Exercise: Ask the students to define in their own words what they think User Interface Design entails.
-What are some UI design buzzwords?
+In your own words, write down what UI design entails.
+While you're writing, think about what's involved when designing good UI and write down some of the keywords that come to mind.

-### Interface Elements
+## Interface Elements

 ![Interface Elements](http://ui-cloud.com/res/Vladimir%20Kudinov/Futurico/previews/FuturicoUI_2.jpg)